jsullivan5/gatsby-netlify-cms-template/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: Making sense of the SCAA’s new Flavor Wheel TESTING!
 date: 2016-12-17T15:04:10.000Z
 description: This is a test - Does this really update?!?!?
+Heyo!
 tags:
   - flavor
   - tasting